CKtheGhost/Bushidov2/README.md

 ## Lore Snapshot

-*Excerpt from the project lore:* An ambitious entrepreneur uncovers an artifact that maps a hidden valley.
-Activating it flings him into 16th‑century Japan, where eight clans embodying the virtues of Bushido battle a malevolent doppelgänger seeking to corrupt them.【0b5429†L1-L23】
+*Excerpt from the project lore:* An ambitious entrepreneur discovers an artifact that maps a hidden valley.
+When he activates it he is hurled into 16th‑century Japan, where eight clans exemplifying Bushido must resist his malevolent doppelgänger.

 ## Repository Guide